 Be a part of a growing movement that takes responsibility by actions not words

 But the benefits have not been shared by everyone.
-Gaps between the rich and the poor have been and remind, wide and are increasing (IMF 2000).
-In the north, for example, overeating is estimated to 1.5 billion persons, aged 20 years and above, (Beddington 2012 ) We take for granted safe water at any time and place.
+Differences between the rich and the poor have been and remind, comprehensive and are increasing (IMF 2000).
+In the north, for example, overeating is estimated to 1.5 billion persons, aged 20 years and above, (Beddington 2012 ).
+We take for granted safe water at any time and place.
 However, access to safe water is still a dream for about 900 million people and more than 2.5 billion lack access to safe sanitation.

-The needs for urban water and rural water supply are tremendous According to World Health Organization and the United Nations the inner city population in developing countries in 1990 without access to safe drinking water was approximately 240 million people, and in rural areas in developing countries was roughly 980 million people, for a total of 1,200 million people without access to safe drinking water.
+The needs for urban water and rural water supply are tremendous.
+According to the World Health Organization and the United Nations, the inner city population in developing countries without access to safe drinking water approximately 240 million people.
+In rural areas in developing countries, roughly 980 million people, for a total of 1,200 million people without access to safe drinking water.
 A decade later (1990 – 2000), the total population in developing countries requiring safe drinking water rose to more than 2000 million people.

 Humans are the most dangerous animal

-p>Of Earths, all living creatures on humans are the only species with the capacity to reflect on their behaviour and change it as needed to achieve the goals of humanity in harmony with the dynamics of natural resources, water and food essential for our health and economic and social well-being.
-A global sustainable future is reachable in a world with incredible opportunities, nevertheless, also with limits and boundaries.
-Human have the ability to create unbelievable beauty, magnificent art, music and scientific knowledge.
+Of Earths, all living creatures on humans are the only species with the capacity to reflect on their behaviour and change it as needed to achieve the goals of humanity.
+In harmony with the dynamics of natural resources, water and food essential for our health and economic and social well-being.
+A globally sustainable future is reachable in a world with incredible opportunities, nevertheless, also with limits and boundaries.
+The human can create unbelievable beauty, magnificent art, music and scientific knowledge.
 However, we can no longer ignore the truth that we are also the most dangerous animal.

-Buy a Gandhi quotes organic-cotton bag & give people access to clean water
+Buy a Gandhi quotes organic-cotton satchel & give people access to clean water